 I enjoy teaching and I have lectured several courses in the universities of Helsinki, Jyväskylä and UCLA.
-Together with Juulia Lahdenperä we have lectured courses with an experimental method called dialogue teaching and are working on further follow-ups to this project.
+Together with Juulia Lahdenperä we have lectured courses with an experimental method called dialogue teaching.
 Besides university pedagogics I am interested in making mathematics more accessible to people not studying mathematics at the university level.
 During my undergraduate studies at the University of Helsinki I was strongly involved with the Summamutikka organization that functions under the national LUMA center to organize, among other things, mathematical events for people from the ages 6 to 18.

 I aim to use modern tools for teaching, especially in demonstrations and visualizations, whenever applicable.
 I firmly believe that many students benefit from being able to play around with concrete tools, particularly in the beginning phase of their studies.
 I strongly recommend both GeoGebra and Desmos as easy to learn software that can be freely used in teaching.
 For example, two tools made with GeoGebra: first one to demonstrate Thale's theorem, and the second one to study the intersection angle of two lines constructed from a rectangle, and two more tools made in Desmos: first one to help the students study sums of wave functions and another demonstrating Gibb's phenomenon.
 Each one of these examples can be prepared by a novice user in less than fifteen minutes.